 I awoke in a dark room.
 Light came from little spots on the wall, but it wasn’t sunlight.
 The air was harsh but warm.
 Erel and Dante were in beds next to mine.
 They wore thin clothes that hardly covered them.
 I looked down and saw I wore the same.
 For three days we were confined to our beds, but they fed us more in that time than we’d had the past two years.

 On the fourth day, a large, rough man came and escorted us out of the room and had us climb into a metal box on wheels.
 It began moving before we sat down.
 I could not accurately predict the flow of time having not seen the sun or the ice for three days.
 We must have been in that box for the better part of one day before it stopped.
 The doors opened and we were ushered out and into a small room with a table and chairs.
-The door opened and a man walked in.
+A door opened and a man walked in.

 “Welcome, my friends,” he said.
 We all remained seated.
 He drew his knife and laid it on the table.
 I recognized it immediately.